ozyurtf/cpu-scheduler/README.md

 **!Slides between 17 and 28 are skipped!**

-Okay, we have mentioned that the state of the process is stored in the process control block.
-But what do we mean by a "state" ?
+So, until now we have mentioned about the state of the process but what do we mean exactly by a "state" ?

-## Process State
+### Process State

 State basically means the current activity of the process.
 It is generally expressed with strings and stored in the process control block.